chucktilbury/plang/README.md

 ### Destructor

 The default destructor is normally all that is required, since the garbage collector should destroy any unreachable memory.
 However, a destructor may be declared and implemented.
-This destructor will be called after the default constructor as one would expect.
-If there is a declaration for a destructor but there is no implementation, then a warning is issued.
+This destructor will be called instead of the default constructor.
+If there is a declaration for a destructor but there is no implementation, then a warning is issued and the default destructor is used.
 Destructors accept no parameters and return no value, so they may not be overridden.
-Multiple declarations or implementations of destructors are a syntax error.
+Multiple declarations, or implementations, or destructors with return type or parameters are a syntax error.
+Destructor declaration is optional and ignored.

 ## Exception Handling

-Exceptions are simplified and only allow for a string to be sent to the handler.
+Exceptions are simplified and only allow for a string to be sent to a single handler.
 The ```raise``` keyword accepts a single parameter of a formatted string.
 This is aimed at reporting errors more than actually trying to fix them.
 So exceptions in **Plang** are an error handling mechanism and not a flow control mechanism.
 All of the usual signals in a UNIX-like environment are handled as exceptions and a reasonable string string is generated for them.
 For things like errors when opening files, the runtime code generates an exception and an appropriate string and raises the exception.

 Example: